Raybook90/PleBeuS-Integration/readme.md

 # Policy-based Blockchain selection Framework

 This is a node.js based web application that allows to define policies for automated blockchain selection.
-This is an extended version of the framework developed in [[1]](#1).
+This is an extended version of the framework developed in [[1]](#1), which allows it to be used with the ML-based BC selection solution found [here](https://github.com/Raybook90/ml_blockchain_selection).

 ## Development